wbamberg/bootbonnet/src/posts/gabriola-with-g-vibc.md

 ![Ferry to Gabriola](/images/gabriola-g-vibc/gabriola-ferry.jpeg)

-The ferry to Gabriola is short and lovely, and the road to the campground on the other side is st-e-e-e-p but very short.
+The ferry to Gabriola is lovely, and the road to the campground on the other side is st-e-e-e-p but very short.
 We didn't know which campsites were ours but found some friendly VIBC people (Jesse and Chelsea) who helped us find a spot.

 ![Evening sunshine](/images/gabriola-g-vibc/evening-sunshine.jpeg)